What’s Thanksgiving without a turkey, right?

 The offer is open to new and existing Ibotta users.
 If you already have an Ibotta account, you’ll need to refer a friend to claim your turkey.

-With Ibotta’s thanksgiving promotion, you can get a 100% rebate on the following items:
+For example, for Thanksgiving 2021, you could get a 100% rebate on the following items:

 - Frozen Whole Turkey (select brands, minimum weight 3 lb.)